AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 * Create the "Process Add Player" page and controller - this will be responsible for submitting the info to the backend
 * Create links to the "Add Player" page

+If you are not familiar with angular, see [link here](#angular_link) for a link to the angular quickstart.

 ### Create the "Add Player" page and controller
 There is a utility that takes care of a lot of this step.
 Run the following commands (assuming you start in the top level dir of your checked out repo):